 Prior to the COVID-19 pandemic, I traveled fairly frequently; we are a Multi-generational travel family.
 Since cancelling my family's Summer 2020 trip to Prague, Madrid, and Barcelona, I've spent nearly all of my time in NYC and on Long Island.
 That finally changed in Summer 2022, when my family resumed International travel with a trip to Montreal.

 We were all two years older and three years removed from travel, and the pandemic shutdowns made us far less active than we were when we last travelled to Budapest, Vienna, and Milan in Summer 2019.
 This was made obvious by the difficulties my mom had getting around.
-She has always been somewhat mobility challenged - walking slower than the rest of us, occasionally using a cane to steady herself when using stairs, and struggling with arthritic knees and swollen feet that were affected by weather conditions - but now she can't walk more than a couple of blocks without getting winded, needs a cane to steady herself on flat ground, and receives cortisone treatments for her knees (and shoulders too).
+She has always been somewhat mobility challenged - walking slower than the rest of us, occasionally using a cane to steady herself when using stairs, and struggling with arthritic knees and swollen feet that were affected by weather conditions - but now she can't walk more than a couple of blocks without getting winded, needs a cane to steady herself on flat ground, and uses a rollator for longer treks.
 We are now traveling when mobility challenged.

 Now that we're traveling again, I have become more mindful and aware of the lack of accommodations made available to those who are differently abled.
 On this page I will offer reviews of places we've visited based on my mom's limited mobility experience.